Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

 A different implementation of the sharp ultraviolet cutoff in the integral (\ref{Kelvin_integral}) only changes the critical values $F_{1,2}$ without affecting the gross picture that there are two possibilities for the wake patterns controlled by the Froude number and encapsulated in Figures \ref{wakes}b or \ref{wakes}c.
-The underlying physics is a suppression of the short-wavelength modes by finite size effects which (coming from large to small Froude numbers) progressively decrease the presence of the diverging wavefronts until they disappear at $F=F_{2}$ followed by gradual exclusion of the transverse wavefronts until the wake is gone at $F=F_{1}$.
+The underlying physics is a suppression of the short-wavelength modes by finite size effects which, as $F$ decreases, progressively diminishes diverging wavefronts until they disappear at $F=F_2$ and then gradually excludes the transverse wavefronts until the wake is gone at $F=F_{1}$.
+This quantitative picture substantiates and extends qualitative reasoning regarding the dependence of the wake pattern on the Froude number \cite{Lighthill}.

+The existence of the lower critical Froude number $F_{1}$ is consistent with interpretation of the Froude number (\ref{Froude}) as a Mach number (\ref{Mach}).